-The prisoner's dilemma is a classic example of a non-cooperative game in game theory, used to illustrate the conflicts that can arise from rational self-interest.
+The prisoner's dilemma8) is a classic example of a non-cooperative game in game theory, used to illustrate the conflicts that can arise from rational self-interest.
 It is a two-player game that models a situation in which two individuals are accused of a crime and are held in separate cells, unable to communicate with each other.

 In the game, each player must decide whether to confess or remain silent.
 If both players confess, they both receive a severe punishment.
 If both players remain silent, they receive a lesser punishment.
-If one player confesses and the other remains silent, the player who confesses receives a https://dokuwiki.3dd.de/ Printed on 2025/04/29 22:26 reduced punishment while the other player receives a severe punishment.
+If one player confesses and the other remains silent, the player who confesses receives a reduced punishment while the other player receives a severe punishment.